-Inspired by The Great British Bake Off, these Mini British Bakewell Tarts marry a homemade kirsch cherry and raspberry jam with a soft and buttery almond frangipane filling.
+Inspired by The Great British Bake Off, these mini British Bakewell Tarts marry a homemade kirsch cherry and raspberry jam with a soft and buttery almond frangipane filling.
 Perfect for tea time or anytime!

 Why this recipe works